 - Provide aid and instructions prior to the public safety field resources.

 When to Call 911

-In an emergency, call 911 immediately from any wired or wireless phone!
+In an emergency, call 911 immediately from any landline or wireless/cell phone.

 What Is an Emergency?